Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Anything looking (even partly) human has red blood.
 And yes daemon fishes have human legs...
 - The least effort will always be prefered because I do this on my spare time.
 All the sources been given, the hack is very easy to improve if necessary.
 - The game must look gore but most of all, as genuine as possible.
 The least modification is always prefered.
 Apart from being a very hardcore fan of Sengoku 2 like me, you will probably never spot any obvious palette swap apart from blood of course.
 - gameplay and difficulty balance is yet perfect, I will never touch that.
-This hack in ONLY about making the blood red, nothing else.
+This hack in ONLY about making the blood red.

 ## Which tools ?